folio-org/okapi/doc/guide.md

 efficient types can be used, they should be.
 For example, the Authentication module's permission checking consults only the headers of the request, and returns no body, so it is of type `headers`.
-However, the same module's intitial login request consults the request body to determine the login parameters, and it also returns a message; so it must be of type `request-response`.
+However, the same module's initial login request consults the request body to determine the login parameters, and it also returns a message; so it must be of type `request-response`.